LZeroAnalytics/thornode/docs/concepts/sending-transactions.md

 ## UTXO Chains

-> ⚠️ THORChain does NOT currently support BTC Taproot.
-User funds will be lost if sent to or from a taproot address!

 - [ ] Ensure the [address type](./querying-thorchain.md#supported-address-formats) is supported
 - [ ] Send the transaction with Asgard vault as VOUT0
 - [ ] Pass all change back to the VIN0 address in a subsequent VOUT e.g. VOUT1